Duke of Buccleugh (1783 ship): Career

 Duke of Buccleugh remained on the coast.
 She returned to Bance Island.
 She arrived there on 15 January 1795 and she sailed from Africa on 29 January.
 She arrived at Kingston on 13 March.
 Lloyd's List reported that on her way she had repelled an attack by a French privateer.

 Duke of Buccleugh had embarked 373 captives and she arrived with 365, for a mortality rate just under 3%.
 She arrived back at London on 18 August.

 6th enslaving voyage (1796–1797): Captain George Cleland acquired a letter of marque on 17 September 1796.
 He sailed from London on 3 October.
 Duke of Buccleugh gathered captives at Bance Island, but then gathered more in the Sierra Leone estuary.
 She arrived at Kingston, Jamaica on 12 July 1797 with 375 captives.

 Fate

 On 6 September 1797, Duke of Buccleugh was homeward bound when she was captured and taken into Santiago de Cuba.

-In 1797, at least 40 British enslaving ships were lost, with at least two being lost on their homeward voyage.
+In 1797, 104 British vessels left British ports on enslaving voyages, 12 from London.
+That year at least 40 British enslaving ships (38%), were lost, with at least two being lost on their homeward voyage.
 During the period 1793 to 1807, war, rather than maritime hazards or resistance by the captives, was the greatest cause of vessel losses among British slave vessels.